-"PERSON" means any individual, corporation, partnership, joint venture, association, jointstock company, trust, unincorporated organization, limited liability company, government, governmental subdivision or other entity.
+"PERSON" means any individual, corporation, partnership, joint venture, association, limited liability company, joint-stock company, trust, unincorporated organization, government subdivision thereof or any other entity.

 "PRINCIPAL" means Forstmann Little & Co.
 Equity Partnership-V, L.P. or any of its affiliates, Forstmann Little & Co.
-Subordinated Debt and Equity Management Buyout Partnership-VI, L.P., or each executive officer of Community Health Systems, Inc. as of the date of the indenture.
+Subordinated Debt and Equity Management Buyout Partnership-VI, L.P. or any of its affiliates, or each executive officer of Community Health Systems, Inc. as of the date of the indenture.

-"RELATED PARTY" means (1) any controlling stockholder, 80% (or more) owned subsidiary, or immediate family member (in the case of an individual) of any Principal; or (2) any trust, corporation, partnership or other entity, the beneficiaries, stockholders, partners, owners or Persons beneficially holding an 80% or more controlling interest of which consist of any one or more Principals and/or such other Persons referred to in the immediately preceding clause (1).
+"RELATED PARTY" means (1) any controlling stockholder, 80% (or more) owned subsidiary, or immediate family member (in the case of an individual) of any Principal; or (2) any trust, corporation, partnership or other entity, the beneficiaries, stockholders, partners, owners or Persons beneficially holding an 80% or more interest of which consist of any one or more Principals and/or such other Persons referred to in the immediately preceding clause (1).

-"VOTING STOCK" of any Person as of any date means the Capital Stock of such Person that is at the time entitled to vote in the election of the Board of Directors of such Person.
+"VOTING STOCK" of any Person as of any date means the Capital Stock of such Person that is at the time entitled to vote in the election of the Board of Directors or all interests in such Person with the ability to control the management or action of such Person.